estebance/app_store_crawler/README.md

 For more detailed information, please, refer to this project's Wiki (W.I.P)

 # Exporting the Database
-As people kept requesting me, i decided to export the database on it's current state.
+As people kept requesting me, i decided to export the database on it's current state, which you can find on this link (containing the records as JSON): https://s3.amazonaws.com/GooglePlayStore/Apple%20Store%20JSON.zip
-Email me if you need it.

 Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS when one queries the database
 So, consider making a donation (via paypal) to marcello.grechi@gmail.com (the value is up to you).